 Hacho House, is a B&B with a sauna and shared kitchen.
 It’s rated exceptional.

 Aurora Bayside Inn has views of the lake and an in-house restaurant.
 It’s rated fabulous.

 Great Slave Lakeside Bed and Breakfast offers a balcony with lake views, a patio, and outdoor fireplace.
 It’s rated as exceptional.

 Rent canoes and gear in Yellowknife

-You can rent canoes from Overlander Sports for $45/day.
-Barrel rentals are $15.
+In 2023, you can rent canoes from Overlander Sports but you have to rent for a minimum of a week.
+You can also rent barrels.
 Camping is free and the shuttle service will run you approximately $1/kilometre but you must pay for their return trip.

 Further reading on canoeing in Canada

 - A Canoe Trip on the Churchill River, Saskatchewan

 - A Canoeing Trip on the Remote Mountain River, NWT

 - A Once in a Lifetime Keele River Canoeing Experience